rdekleijn/rdekleijn.github.io/index.md

 I have an M.Sc. in computer science from [Georgia Tech](http://www.gatech.edu/) and an M.Sc. in cognitive neuroscience from [Leiden University](http://www.universiteitleiden.nl/), graduating on my thesis *Computational modeling of individual differences using stochastic information accumulation models,* supervised by [Jay McClelland](http://stanford.edu/~jlmcc/) at [Stanford University](http://www.stanford.edu/).
 I received my Ph.D. from [Leiden University](http://www.universiteitleiden.nl/) under the supervision of [Bernhard Hommel](http://www.bernhard-hommel.eu/), for my dissertation *Control of complex actions in humans and robots.*

 ## Current [work](http://roydekleijn.nl/my-work/)
-As an assistant professor at Leiden University, I lecture on topics ranging from general psychology to topics in my area of expertise such as artificial intelligence, computational modeling, and artificial neural networks.
+I work as an assistant professor at [Leiden University](http://www.universiteitleiden.nl/) and the [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
+I lecture on topics ranging from general psychology to topics in my area of expertise such as artificial intelligence, computational modeling, and artificial neural networks.
 My Ph.D. research, supervised by [Bernhard Hommel](http://www.bernhard-hommel.eu/) and [George Kachergis](http://kachergis.com/), focused on developing computational models of cognition for use in robotic systems as part of the EU-funded research project *[RoboHow.Cog](http://robohow.eu/): Web-enabled and experience-based cognitive robots that learn complex everyday manipulation tasks.*

 My current research is focused on how artificial robotic agents can solve complex problems using biologically inspired techniques, specifically sequential and goal-driven action learning through (deep) reinforcement learning and evolutionary robotics.